Your parts come up the freeway from Perth, and SAP has no idea the summer surge already emptied the shelf

 Exactly what you get

 You get supply planning built for Mandurah's place at the end of a Perth supply line: lead-time-aware ordering, seasonal forecasting that buys ahead of the summer wall, and supplier ETA visibility so a late fitting is known before a job stalls.
 The buyer's instinct becomes a rule the business runs on.
-Connect it to your inventory management software so stock and supply share one view, your warehouse management system for receiving, and your business intelligence dashboards to watch the season unfold.
+Connect it to your inventory management software so stock and supply share one view, your warehouse management system for receiving, and your business intelligence (BI) dashboards to watch the season unfold.

 How to choose a developer in Mandurah